charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p5-try-trie-tree.md

 ## Try Trie Tree Code

+Below we go through some of the code for the Try Trie Tree problem.

 ### Try Trie Trie Class

-Before we define the TryTrieTree class, we start with a utility tree node class:
+When dealing with trees, it's always a safe bet that we'll need a Node class, so we start with a utility class for tree nodes:

 ```python
 class Node(object):